Phan Rang Air Base: Further developments, deployments and attacks

 Detachment 1, 38th Aerospace Rescue and Recovery Squadron equipped with HH-43 Huskies relocated to the base from Nakhon Phanom Royal Thai Air Force Base.

 In November 1967 Phan Rang became a forward operating location for 4 AC-47 Spooky gunships of the newly-activated 14th Air Commando Squadron.

 On 31 January 1968 at the start of the Tet Offensive, naval gunfire from USS Mansfield was used to deter a VC attack on the base and gunfire from the USS New Jersey later deterred a similar attack.

 On 15 April 1968 the 550-man 821st Combat Security Police Squadron was deployed to the base on temporary duty, they were replaced by the 822nd Combat Security Police Squadron in August 1968.
 The 822nd was replaced by the 823rd Combat Security Police Squadron in March 1969 and was then replaced by the 821st in August 1969.
 The 821st remained at Phan Rang until February 1971 when it was inactivated.

 In mid-September 1968 the Federalized Utah National Guard 116th Engineer Combat Battalion deployed to Phan Rang Air Base to begin a ten-month tour of duty.

 Between 10 August 1968 and 31 May 1969, the 554th Civil Engineering Squadron built an armament and electronics shop, fire station, a concrete access taxiway, 6 troop barracks and 2 officers quarters protecting by a revetment wall, a 49,000-square-yard asphalt hardstand, and a base theater.

 Commencing in October 1968, USAF engineers built 61 "Wonderarch" aircraft shelters at Phan Rang.

+On 26 January 1969 the VC attempted to attack the base.
+Captain Garth Wright, Security Operations Officer in the 35th Security Police Squadron was later awarded the Air Force Cross for his role in defending the base.

 On 3 May 1970 VC sappers attacked the base but were repulsed with minor damage and no Allied casualties.
 On 10 September VC attacked the main gate but were also repulsed with little damage and no Allied casualties.